#LoveYourEyes

 World Sight Day is an international day of awareness coordinated by the International Agency for the Prevention of Blindness (IAPB).
 It’s an opportunity for individuals, families, and communities to focus on eye health.

-World Sight Day is on October 12, 2023.
+World Sight Day was on October 12, 2023.

 SEE THE POSSIBILITIES